|Nutrition Facts (per serving)|

 It seems the whole nation has gone crazy for baking traditional British cakes and buns, with the classic Victoria sponge cake right at the top of the list.

-This delicate sponge cake filled with jam and cream is the stuff of village fetes and the WI, and fierce competition abounds for who can create the lightest, softest sponge.
+This delicate sponge cake filled with jam and cream is the stuff of village fetes and the National Federation of Women's Institutes (WI), and fierce competition abounds for who can create the lightest, softest sponge.